MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/wcf-lob-adapter-sdk/step-1-use-the-wcf-lob-adapter-development-wizard-to-create-the-echo-adapter.md

 ---
+description: "Learn more about: Step 1: Use the WCF LOB Adapter Development Wizard to Create the Echo Adapter Project"
 title: "Step 1: Use the WCF LOB Adapter Development Wizard to Create the Echo Adapter Project | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"